K3ysTr0K3R/Custom-Nuclei-Templates/README.md

 This section provides a brief description of each template included in this repository:

-- **Template 1**: Description of what it detects and how it works.
+- **Template 1**: admin-panel-detect.yaml, a template used to detect admin panels.
-- **Template 2**: Description of what it detects and how it works.
+- **Template 2**: gargoyle-router-detect.yaml, a template for detecting Gargoyle routers.
-- **Template 3**: Description of what it detects and how it works.
+- **Template 3**: tplink-router-detect.yaml, this template will look for TP-Link routers.

 # Contributing